willglynn/ford-wifi-is-broken.com/index.md

 The generated configuration files **never** contain `key_mgmt=FT-PSK`, meaning that `wpa_supplicant` can **never** attempt FT authentication.
 This is why the AKM suites in the association request contain only `00-0F-AC:2` (which is `key_mgmt=PSK`) and not `00-0F-AC:4` (which is `key_mgmt=FT-PSK`).

+**This is the bug.**

-Solution 2 could be accomplished by a) verifying that the WPA supplicant was compiled with 802.11r support and b) making `NET_WifiConnectionMgr` configure `key_mgmt=PSK FT-PSK` whenever it would instead rely on defaults.
+Solution 2 could be accomplished by making `NET_WifiConnectionMgr` configure `key_mgmt=PSK FT-PSK` whenever it would instead rely on defaults.
+Two lines of code in that specific program would fix this issue.

 Progress
 ===